 - Take a ball and flatten it using the palm and fingers as shown in the picture.

-- place 1 Tbsp. of the stuffing in the middle and seal from both the side and give the puli a shape of Half-moon.
+- place 1 Tbsp. of the stuffing in the middle and seal from both sides and give the puli a shape of a Half-moon.

 - Make all the puli following the process mentioned.

-- Take the Milk in a deep bottom vessel and start boiling it after adding one cup of water in the slow flame until the milk reduces to ⅔.
+- Take the Milk in a deep bottom vessel and start boiling it after adding one cup of water to the slow flame until the milk reduces to ⅔.

 - Now take one cup of milk from the boiling milk and mix Jaggery with it.